Good and evil

 However, there are situations wherein the individual must take care of himself to survive and to maintain his autonomy as long as possible, so as to avoid being a burden to Others.
 The choice of an objective or subjective referential system depends on the context and, in some cases, “Freedom of conscience” – albeit subjective – assumes its full meaning for individuals.

-On the other hand, a national or international institution whose declared objective is a form of common good needs an objective ethical system; a subjective ethical system such as that used by millions of individuals has no place.
-An institution must define for itself an objective ethical system meant to serve the community.
-It needs not concern itself with its reproduction; its own survival should depend solely on its ability to promote the common good for which it has been set up.
+On the other hand, a national or international institution whose declared objective is a form of common good needs to define for itself an objective ethical system.
+It needs not concern itself with its own reproduction.
+Its own survival should depend solely on its ability to promote the common good for which it has been set up.

 Generally I observe that “good” flourishes around symmetry, while “evil” grows up on the way to asymmetry.
 Eventually evil spits up its venom into the asymmetry of relations and force ratios.
 When the baker kneads bread to meet the needs of its customers, when the doctor treats his patients or when the gardener waters his flowers, all reduce the asymmetry between supply and demand.
 It is a basic moral act that allows millions of stakeholders to earn their living in the most honourable way.